 Russia’s intervention in Syria in the mid-2010s created an avenue for cooperation with Iran, despite lingering mistrust due to Russia’s reneging on arms sales.
 Russia and Iran conducted joint operations against anti-Assad rebels in Syria, culminating in a decisive 2016 victory in Aleppo that permanently reversed the tide of the war in Assad’s favor.
 Iran acted as the ground force, and Russia provided decisive air power and special forces.

 The joint operations extended to the war against the Islamic State, which had expanded its territory in Syria amid the Syrian Civil War.
-Iran and Russia formed an intelligence-sharing alliance with Iraq and Syria based in a headquarters in Baghdad to coordinate the war effort against the Islamic State in 2015.
+Iran and Russia formed an intelligence-sharing alliance with Iraq and Syria based in a headquarters in Baghdad, Iraq to coordinate the war effort against the Islamic State in 2015.
 The Russian Air Force relied on intelligence acquired by the IRGC and was permitted to use Iranian military bases and airspace to conduct airstrikes against targets in Syria.
 Russia’s use of Iranian military bases was immensely controversial in Iran.
 The public revelations led to mounting pressure, and the arrangements were canceled.

 In 2019, the Navy chief of the Islamic Republic Artesh, a military institution parallel to the IRGC, led a delegation to Russia and announced a “classified” military agreement between the Islamic Republic armed forces and the Russian Defense Ministry.
 In 2020, Russia’s ambassador to Iran said there would be “no problem” for Russia to sell S-400 air defense systems to Iran following the expiration of the U.N. arms embargo, but no concrete agreement has thus far been announced.
 In January 2021, Iran and Russia signed a cybersecurity and information technology cooperation agreement.
 Later that year, they held a joint naval drill in the Indian Ocean in which China also participated.